 The council can come and inspect your home and send a notice to your landlord with a list of repairs (and sometimes improvements as well) that need doing.
 If these aren’t completed by the deadline they give they can prosecute the landlord for a criminal offence.

 As long as your current tenancy began after 1st October 2015, you may have some protection against your landlord deciding to evict you if you go for the option of complaining to your local council about your landlord's failure to repair.
+After 1st October 2018, it will no longer matter when your tenancy started – this protection may apply to you.
 If the council sends a notice to your landlord, your landlord usually won’t be able to serve an eviction notice on you for six months.

 If the council decides the problem is not serious enough for them to send a notice requiring works to be done, it might be a good idea to ask them not to contact the landlord at all rather than the landlord finding out about your complaint without you having any protection against a section 21 notice.
 For more information about eviction notices, see our other guide How to deal with a section 21 eviction notice.